Corby Town F.C.: History

 Corby remained in the Premier Division until being relegated at the end of the 1989–90 season, but made an immediate return to the Premier Division after finishing as Division One Midlands runners-up in 1990–91.
 After finishing bottom of the Premier Division in 1994–95, the club were relegated again.
 In 1998 they were moved to the Division One South, and then were placed in Division One East for the 1999–2000 season.
 After being transferred to Division One West in 2004, they were moved back to Division One East the following season.
 In 2005–06 they finished second, and were promoted to the Premier Division.
 The 2008–09 season saw Corby win the Premier Division, earning promotion to the Conference North.
 In 2010–11 the club reached the first round of the FA Cup for the first time since the 1960s, losing 4–2 to Luton Town in a replay.
 They appeared in the first round again the following season, losing 3–1 at Bristol Rovers.

 After four seasons in the Conference North, Corby were relegated at the end of the 2012–13 season.
 They were Southern League Premier Division champions again in 2014–15 and were promoted back to the renamed National League North.
 However, another relegation in 2015–16 saw the club relegated to the Premier Division of the Northern Premier League.
 The club were transferred to Division One East of the Southern League at the end of the 2017–18 season as part of the restructuring of the non-League pyramid.
 The following season saw the club transferred to Division One Central of the Southern League.
 At the end of the 2020–21 season they were transferred to Division One Midlands of the Northern Premier League.
+The club were runners-up in the division in 2024–25, qualifying for the promotion play-offs.
+After beating Long Eaton United 1–0 in the semi-finals, they were beaten 2–1 by Worcester City in the final.

 Ground

 The club originally played at Occupation Road.
 Floodlights were installed in 1958.
 At the time it had a capacity of 14,000, including 6,000 under covered terraces.
 The ground was sold to developers in 1985.
 The club subsequently moved to an athletics stadium at the Rockingham Triangle sports complex.
 The new ground was opened on 6 September 1985 by Neil Kinnock and featured a cantilever stand with a seated capacity of around 1,000.
-In 2011, the club moved to Steel Park, built adjacent to the athletics stadium, with the first match played at the new ground on 25 July 2011, a 2–0 win over Notts County.
-It has a capacity of 3,893, of which 577 are seated.
+In 2011 the club moved to Steel Park, built adjacent to the athletics stadium, with the first match played at the new ground on 25 July 2011, a 2–0 win over Notts County.
+It has a capacity of 3,893, of which 577 is seated.